super-nate/Abot/README.md

   Step1: Add Abot(3269075003) as your friend in QQ, the answer of the verification question is Robot

-  Step2: Once get approved by Abot, send your Stellar account to Abot, Abot will tell you if your subscrition succeed
+  Step2: Once get approved by Abot, send your Stellar account to Abot, Abot will tell you if your subscription succeed

   Step3: That's all, once your account has operation like payment or manage offer, you will get notification in QQ from Abot